vim-ctrlspace/vim-ctrlspace/README.md

             \ }
     endif

-Of course, you don't have to mind the `g:ctrlspace_unicode_font` settings.
+Of course, you don't have to mind the `g:ctrlspace_unicode_font` settings anymore.
 Just provide one array here.

 ### `g:ctrlspace_ignored_files`